Mother holding her newborn baby at home

 How LibiTight helps during postpartum recovery

-LibiTight's topical, non-hormonal formula is designed to support vaginal comfort and hydration — directly addressing the dryness, irritation, and tissue tenderness common during postpartum recovery and breastfeeding.
-As with any new product during breastfeeding, discuss use with your healthcare provider; LibiTight's actives are non-systemic and the application is topical, but your provider knows your full picture.
+LibiTight is a topical, hormone-free gel that supports vaginal comfort and hydration.
+It targets the dryness, irritation, and tissue tenderness that often come with postpartum recovery and breastfeeding.
+As with any new product during breastfeeding, run it by your healthcare provider first.
+The actives aren't systemic and the application is topical, but your provider knows your full picture.

 • Hyaluronic acid restores moisture to dry, sensitive postpartum tissues.